Unique ergodicity for singular holomorphic foliations of $\mathbb{P}^3(\mathbb{C})$ with an invariant plane: Background

 \subsection{Local model of hyperbolic singularities}

 Consider a singular point $p_0\in S$.
 We identify a small enough neighbourhood of $p$ with a small bidisc in $\C^2$ and $p_0$ with $0$.
 Consider a holomorphic vector field $X$ defining the foliation as above.
-We denote by $\{\phi^{\zeta}\}$ the local flow of $X$, so for $\abs{\zeta} \lesssim 1$ and $p$ close enough to $0$, we have $\phi^0(p) = p$ and Call $p$ \emph{hyperbolic} if the eigenvalues of $\deriv X_p$ are all non-zero and no two of them are colinear over $\R$ (this does not depend on the choice of $X$, it is an intrinsic property of the singular point).
+We denote by $\{\phi^{\zeta}\}$ the local flow of $X$, so for $\abs{\zeta} \lesssim 1$ and $p$ close enough to $0$, we have $\phi^0(p) = p$ and Call $p$ \emph{hyperbolic} if the eigenvalues of $\deriv X_p$ are all non-zero and no two of them are co-linear over $\R$ (this is an intrinsic property of the foliation defined by $X$).
 We will often reduce slightly the neighbourhoods so as to have estimates on the flow and its derivatives, with constants depending only on the geometry of the foliation.